A Short Biography of Warren M. Washington: NCAR Climate Scientist

 He served on the Modernization Transition Committee and the National Centers for Environment Prediction Advisory Committee of the U.S. National Weather Service.
 In 1998, he was appointed to the National Oceanic and Atmospheric Agency Science Advisory Board, until 2002.

 In May of 1995, he was appointed by President Clinton to a six-year term on the National Science Board, which helps oversee the National Science Foundation and advises the Executive Branch and Congress on science related matters.
 In March 2000 he was nominated by President Clinton for a second six-year term and was confirmed by the Senate in September 2000.
 In May 2002, The National Science Board (NSB) in Washington, D.C., elected Washington as its new Chair.
 He was re-elected to a second term in May of 2004.
 The National Science Board has dual responsibilities as national science policy adviser to the president and Congress and as governing board for the National Science Foundation, an independent federal agency.
 Washington's term ended on 10 May 2006.
-The accomplishments of the NSB during Washington's tenure can be found here.
+View the accomplishments of the NSB during Washington's tenure [.pdf].

 He is a Fellow of the AMS and a Fellow of the American Association for the Advancement of Science (AAAS), and from 1991 to 1995 he was a member of the AAAS Board of Directors.